 - The program in Sisters acts as the hub in a wheel, and our students generously share their experience and the stage with students from throughout Central Oregon and Pagosa Springs, Colorado.

-- The weekend will culminate with Celebration of Song at The Belfry on Sunday March 4th.
+- The weekend will culminate with Celebration of Song at The Belfry on Sunday, March 3rd.
 Doors open at 6:30 pm and the concert starts at 7 pm.
 The concert is free to the public, with a suggested donation at the door.

 The Song Academy for Youth is made possible by these generous donations:

 Doug was a founding member of the first Sisters Folk Festival house band and an advocate for the ASAY program; he believed in its purpose.
-Doug’s sister, Cris offers ASAY the use of “The Barn,” a beautiful 100-year-old former milking barn just south of town, for youth to perform for the Saturday night Open Mic each year.
-Each year that performance is dedicated in memory of Doug and his beloved music space, which inspires everyone involved to give back and be community-minded.
-We thank Doug’s sister, Cris and their mother, Dorro Sokol, for continued support of the Americana Song Academy for Youth.
+Each year the Saturday night Open Mic performance is dedicated to the memory of Doug, which inspires everyone involved to give back and be community-minded.
+We thank Doug’s sister, Cris Converse for continued support of the Americana Song Academy for Youth.